SaleemLawal/Blackjack/README.md

 # Blackjack
-a Complete BlackJack Card Game in Python
-The game have one player versus an automated dealer.
-The player can stand or hit.
-The player can pick their betting amount.
-Keeps track of the player's total money.
-Alert the player of wins, losses, or busts.
+a Complete BlackJack Card Game in Python, the game have one player versus an automated dealer, the player can stand or hit, the player can pick their betting amount, keeps track of the player's total money, and alert the player of wins, losses, or busts.